HIWIN LOGO

 Children gain awareness and appreciation of pertinent issues through environmental education.
 Additionally, education enables children to engage with their surroundings and cultivate proper values, as well as acquire the ethics, knowledge, and attitudes essential for safeguarding and enhancing the environment.
 Moreover, education fosters children’s concern for the environment and contributes to the attainment of sustainable education objectives.

 The Welfare Commission annually collaborates with social welfare organizations to produce mooncakes.
-This year, the Welfare Commission collaborated with four organizations: the Genesis Social Welfare Foundation, the Taichung Sound Bright Association, the Eden Social Welfare Foundation, and the Down Syndrome Foundation R.O.C.
-Together, they produced a total of 4,614 boxes of Mid-Autumn Festival mooncakes.
+In 2024, through the voting of the Welfare Committee members, three social welfare organizations (St. Coletta Catholic Training Center for Special Needs, Taichung City Welfare for The Disabled Association, and Children Are Us Foundation) were selected to produce a total of 443 boxes of Mid-Autumn Festival mooncakes.
 This initiative not only provides employment and vocational training opportunities for disadvantaged groups, but also contributes to social stability.

 Donations with love/sales and material fundraising

 Through a charity sale event, the children at the orphanage received warmth on Children’s Day and helped prevent hunger among other children.
 The event also promoted the sale of handmade crafts to generate additional income.
-In 2023, the total donation amount reached US$ 1,553.5.
-The handmade crafts charity sale, organized in collaboration with the St. Coletta Catholic Training Center for Special Needs, raised an additional US$ 1,824.1.
-The HIWIN gardening team at the factory contributed US$ 546.7 from the sale of plant products.
-Together with HIWIN’s annual sports event, where social welfare groups, local farmers, and disabled massage therapists were invited to set up stalls, the total income from charity sales amounted to US$ 4,762.4.
+In 2024, the total donation amount reached NT$32,400.
+The income from the sale of plants made by the in-house gardening staff was donated to Daniel A. Poling Memorial Babies’ Home, totaling NT$7,500.
+Together with HIWIN’s Family Day, where social welfare groups, disabled massage therapists were invited to set up stalls, the total income from charity sales amounted to NT$42,031.

-Charity invoice donations: The HIWIN volunteer team established a charity invoice collection box within the Company, through which they regularly contributed the collected invoices and cash to social welfare organizations.
-In total, they donated 328 invoices.
+Charity invoice donations: The HIWIN volunteer team established a charity invoice collection box within the Company, through which they regularly contributed the collected invoices and cash to social welfare organizations and conjunction with in-house gardening staff, conducted a charity plant exchange activity using uniform invoices.
+In total, they donated 1,542 invoices.

 HIWIN GmbH (Germany)